 - f) When the model is launched, the pilot should walk directly into the centre circle.
 It is the responsibility of the competitor to make sure where the Circle Marshal is to avoid running into him. - h) At take-off and before the signal to start combat the models should fly level in an anti-clockwise - & direction.
 The competitors are not allowed to do any loops or other manoeuvres unless asked to - do so by the Circle Marshal in order to separate the models.
 Take-off should take place in level flight forward, not upwards or backwards.
 Any contravention of these rules will result in a disqualification. - k) In conditions of heavy wind, a grounded model which does not have a running engine may be moved to a safer launching position under supervision by the Judges.
 While doing this, the mechanics are not allowed to carry the model aircraft and lines over an opponent's grounded model aircraft and/or pitting crew.
+Parts of a crashed model aircraft are not considered a grounded model aircraft.
+It is a crashing/landing team's responsibility to maintain a safe distance.
+If two teams crash/land close to each other it is the rearmost team's responsibility to move backwards unless they are blocked by the other team's second model.
+This will be supervised by the Judges and they will advise the teams if any unclear situation occurs. - I) The mechanic(s)/pilot may move around within their pitting area.
+A team's pitting area is considered to be the place where they have one or both of the models and a distance of approximately 2 metres on each side of the model(s).
+To assist in untangling lines, mechanics/pilots may be allowed to move around inside the flight circle.

-Parts of a crashed model aircraft are not considered a grounded model aircraft. - The mechanic(s)/pilot may move around in the vicinity of their pitting position. - n) The pilot will receive a yellow card if he uses a rough or unsafe flying style, causes a line tangle or if he shows unsportsmanlike behaviour.
+- n) The pilot will receive a yellow card if he uses a rough or unsafe flying style, causes a line tangle or if he shows unsportsmanlike behaviour.
 The Judges/Circle Marshal shall not hesitate to give a yellow card to keep the level of combat on an acceptable and fair level.
 A yellow card can be given during the heat or after the heat when the Judges/Circle Marshals have had a chance to confer about situations during the heat.
 The first yellow card is a 40 point penalty while the second and/or third yellow card is a disqualification from the heat.
-If the first yellow card incident is considered severe, the pilot shall also be disqualified for the offence.

-o) The scorers must be observant and aware that the heat can be stopped.
+If the first yellow card incident is considered severe, the pilot shall also be disqualified for the offence. - o) The scorers must be observant and aware that the heat can be stopped.